-Virtual Restaurant Builder™ is the only program in the world with the exact steps, tools and templates to open a profitable Virtual Restaurant in around 60 days.
+Virtual Restaurant Builder™ is the only program in the world with the exact steps, tools and templates to open a profitable Virtual Restaurant (a delivery-only restaurant) in around 60 days.

 Not an academic course, but a battle-tested and kitchen-tested implementation program to help you open your new Virtual Restaurant efficiently, effectively and successfully.

 1) Anybody who wants to get into the restaurant business for substantially less cost and risk than opening a traditional brick-and-mortar location.
 For example, food truck operators, caterers, chefs, cooks, foodies, influencers, investors, and entrepreneurs.